ShipEngine/shipengine-js/docs/create-label-from-shipment-details.md

 Input Parameters
 -------------------------------------

-The `createLabel` method accepts shipment related params.
-If you are using TypeScript, you can import the [`CreateLabelTypes.Param`](https://github.com/ShipEngine/shipengine-js/blob/main/src/create-label/types/public-params.ts) type into your project to take advantage of your
+The `createLabelFromShipmentDetails` method accepts shipment related params.
+If you are using TypeScript, you can import the [`CreateLabelFromShipmentDetailsTypes.Param`](https://github.com/ShipEngine/shipengine-js/blob/main/src/create-label/types/public-params.ts) type into your project to take advantage of your
 IDE's code completion functionality.

 Output
 --------------------------------
-The `createLabel` method returns the label that was created.
+The `createLabelFromShipmentDetails` method returns the label that was created.
-If you are using TypeScript, you can import the [`CreateLabelTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/create-label/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.
+If you are using TypeScript, you can import the [`CreateLabelFromShipmentDetailsTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/create-label/types/public-result.ts) type into your project to take advantage of your IDE's code completion functionality.

 Example